MetPX/sarracenia/doc/Dev.rst

    users bunnymaster, tsource, tsub, and tfeed are to be used for running tests.

+The idea here is to use tsource, tsub, and tfeed as broker accounts for all self-test operations, and store the credentials in the normal credentials.conf file.
+No passwords or key files should be stored in the source tree, as part of a self-test suite.

-Trivial web server for a test tree, running on port 8000 (by default.)
+In order to have a web server on localhost to run some tests, a Trivial web server for a test tree, running on port 8000 is started like so:

    cd sarracenia/test/testree
+   ../trivialserver.py &

-   ../trivialserver.py &  # perhaps in a separate window if you want to see output separately.
+Perhaps in a separate window if you want to see output separately, a log message is printed for each GET the server answers.

 1- rerun basic self test::

    cd sarracenia
    export PYTHONPATH="`pwd`"
-   cd ../../sarra/
+   cd sarra/
    ../test/some_self_test.sh

 .. notes::